awsdocs/amazon-ec2-user-guide/doc_source/ec2-on-demand-instances.md

 ### Requesting a limit increase<a name="vcpu-limits-request-increase"></a>

 You can request a limit increase for each On\-Demand Instance limit type from the [Limits page](https://console.aws.amazon.com/ec2/#Limits) or the vCPU limits calculator in the Amazon EC2 console\.
 Complete the required fields on the AWS Support Center [limit increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances) with your use case\.
 For **Primary Instance Type**, select the limit type that corresponds to the **Instance limit name** in the vCPU limits calculator\.
 For the new limit value, use the value that appears in the **New limit** column in the vCPU limits calculator\.
-For more information about requesting a limit increase, see [Amazon EC2 Service Quotas](ec2-resource-limits.md)\.
+For more information about requesting a limit increase, see [Amazon EC2 service quotas](ec2-resource-limits.md)\.

 ### Monitoring On\-Demand Instance limits and usage<a name="monitoring-on-demand-limits"></a>